- Is it true that the Paradise Pool has an unbeatable 50 year warranty?

 Decking being laid directly onto the pool's top coping.

-The decking is beautifuly low over the water's edge.
+The seamless decking is beautifully low over the water.

 - Can I still have pavers around my pool, if the pool is aboveground?

 Our Brightwaters pool allows you to lay one paver around the pool over the coping, and then you can build decking beyond the coping paver or use compressed cement sheeting to deck the area and then continue on laying your pavers or tiles around the pool.
 This is great for a pool on a sloping site where the pool is inground on one or more sides and then out of ground around the rest of the pool.